Patagonia SnowDrifter Jacket

 What we like: Very stretchy and breathable, which is great for high-output ski touring.

-What we don’t: Not as impervious-feeling as similarly equipped Gore-Tex jackets.
+What we don’t: Not as impervious-feeling as similarly equipped Gore-Tex jackets; storage layout could be slightly improved.

 See the Women's Patagonia SnowDrifter See the Men's Patagonia SnowDrifter